lanesky/kubernetes-walk-through/docs/02-ha-kuberntes-cluster.md

 ## Verification

-Log in the first controll-plane node.
+Log in the first control-plane node.

 ```
 gcloud compute ssh controller-0
 ```

 Run `kubectl get nodes -o wide` , the output should be like below.
-Verfity all statuses are `READY`.
+Verify all statuses are `READY`.

 ```
 NAME           STATUS   ROLES    AGE   VERSION   INTERNAL-IP   EXTERNAL-IP   OS-IMAGE             KERNEL-VERSION    CONTAINER-RUNTIME